The Amazing Gallbladder

-That would include breads, pasta, sodas, crackers, biscuits, waffles, and pancakes.
+That would include bread, pasta, sodas, crackers, biscuits, waffles, and pancakes.
 All those wonderful foods.

 2. Fatty foods

 Sugar puts a strain on the gallbladder.
-In fact if you add protein with sugar, you severely spike insulin and insulin alone will deplete the bile reserve.
+In fact, if you add protein with sugar, you severely spike Fat Storing Hormone and Fat Storing Hormone alone will deplete the bile reserve.

 Grains are just as hard on the gallbladder as heavy fats.
-Refined grains in the form of breads, pasta, cereals, etc. combine with protein as in hamburger with bun, or breaded meats or pancakes with eggs more than doubles the insulin response creating additional stress on the gallbladder.
+Refined grains in the form of bread, pasta, cereals, etc. combined with protein as in hamburger with bun, or breaded meats or pancakes with eggs more than doubles the Fat Storing Hormone response, creating additional stress on the gallbladder.